pointfreeco/swift-tagged/README.md

 }
 ```

-We shouldn't reuse `Tagged<User, String>`, because then the compiler would treat `Email` and `Address` as the same type!
+We shouldn't reuse `Tagged<User, String>` because the compiler would treat `Email` and `Address` as the same type!
 We need a new tag, which means we need a new type.
-We can use anything, but an uninhabited enum is nestable and uninstantiable, making it pretty perfect.
+We can use any type, but an uninhabited enum is nestable and uninstantiable, which is perfect here.

 ``` swift
 struct User {